cvs-health/testilo/README.md

 ## Introduction

 This application enriches [Testaro](https://www.npmjs.com/package/testaro) reports.
-Testaro performs digital accessibility tests on Web resources and creates reports in JSON format.
-To make those reports more useful, this application, Testilo, computes scores and converts the scored reports to human-readable web pages (_digests_).
+Testaro performs digital accessibility tests on web artifacts and creates reports in JSON format.
+To make those reports more useful, this application, Testilo, computes scores, converts the scored reports to human-readable web pages (_digests_), and compiles human-readable web pages comparing the scores of multiple artifacts.

 ## Dependencies